leon4rd/test/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## How do the trees get on the internet?
+They log on.